winsecurity/custom_vulnerable_executables/custom_vulnerable_executables/CALLback Mr.POPpins/HINT.md

 # Hint

+## This is slight modification of CALLback challenge

+## We need to bypass those 8 null bytes.

-## Since we can't run egghunter , we need to jump back so far such that we land before of our shellcode.
+## Since we can't use \xeb byte , we need to find POP POP RET Sequence.

 ## Use JMP - CALL - POP Technique so that next address will be popped into register